Do you love Hillsboro and care about your community? Are you interested in giving back to the community and building leadership skills?

-A selection committee that includes members of City Boards and Commissions and City Council will review the applications.
+A selection committee that includes members of City Council and City staff will review the applications.
 Space is limited.
-Priority given to candidates who are new to civic leadership.
+Priority is given to candidates who are new to civic leadership.
 People of all personal and professional backgrounds, people of color, and people from historically underrepresented communities are encouraged to apply.

 Topic: Balanced Housing